Ink230/irongoon/README.md

 A default configuration file is included in the latest release.

-Please see the Wiki for an explanation on all the settings.
+Please see the [Config Reference](https://github.com/Ink230/irongoon/wiki/Config-Reference) for an explanation on all the settings.

 # Contributing